Program

 Learning about novel and classical animal models of hemorrhagic stroke

-Eunhee Kim (The University of Texas, USA)
+Eunhee Kim (The University of Texas Health Science Center at Houston, USA)

 Promising animal models of vascular cognitive impairment for mechanistic and therapeutic investigations